fatih/vim-go/README.md

 * Better `gofmt` on save, keeps cursor position and doesn't break your undo history
 * Go to symbol/declaration with `godef`
+* Look up documentation with `godoc` inside Vim or open it in browser.
 * Automatically import packages via `goimports`
 * Compile and `go build` your package, install it with `go install`
 * `go run` quickly your current file/files